sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 Start the Zoom meeting, and move the secondary Zoom meeting window to the external monitor.
 Make it fullscreen if desired.
 This is where any remote meeting participants will be displayed for the congregation to see.

-Once the Zoom meeting is being displayed on the external monitor, open JWMMF.
+Once the Zoom meeting is being displayed on the external monitor, open MMM.
 The media presentation window will automatically open on top of Zoom on the external monitor.
-Sync media if necessary, and enter media controller mode by clicking the ▶️ (play) button on the main screen of JWMMF, or <kbd>Alt</kbd> <kbd>D</kbd>.
+Sync media if necessary, and enter media controller mode by clicking the ▶️ (play) button on the main screen of MMM, or <kbd>Alt</kbd> <kbd>D</kbd>.

 Enable the Kingdom Hall video feed (<kbd>Alt</kbd> <kbd>V</kbd>), and spotlight the Kingdom Hall video feed if necessary so that Zoom participants see the Kingdom Hall stage.
 Unmute the Kingdom Hall audio feed in Zoom (<kbd>Alt</kbd> <kbd>A</kbd>).
 It should not be necessary to disable the video or audio feed in Zoom for the duration of the meeting.